-Cleaning homes and businesses can be a frustrating profession.
+Cleaning can be a frustrating profession.
 You leave the job feeling great- proud about magically transforming a ratty old carpet into a thing of beauty.
-Then that night the customer calls ranting and raving that “You did a horrible job!”
+Then that night the customer calls ranting and raving that “You did a horrible job!
+In fact, my carpets look worse now than before you touched them!”
 So you rush back to the job site to check out this so-called “horrible job”!
 The result?

 It turns out that there was ONE small spot next to the sofa that you weren’t able to completely remove.
 Yet in your customer’s mind this one spot made your entire cleaning a complete failure.
 How could this unhappy scenario have been avoided?

 Simply put, there will always be problems you can’t solve completely in the customer’s home or business.
-How the customer reacts to these inevitable realities depends on YOU and not them.
+But how the customer reacts to these sad situation depends on YOU and not them.

-You need to A) fully disclose the issue and B) list all the steps you have already tried plus C) explain why any further efforts may make the issue worse.
-This “full disclosure” builds a trusting relationship with your client AND even better means you avoid having to make a second visit to “fix an unfixable problem”!
+You must A) fully disclose the situation and B) list all the steps you have already tried plus C) explain why any further efforts may make the issue worse.
+This “full disclosure” builds a trusting relationship with your client AND even better means you avoid having to make a second visit to ‘fix the unfixable’!

 Every week we share a timely, practical tip like the above.
 So if you’re not already signed up for these FREE weekly QuickTIPS, do so now.